dev-formata-io/stof/README.md

 ## Overview
 Stof is a unified data format that works seamlessly with other formats to bridge the gap between static data and programmable documents.

-It is based on an "Everything as Data" model, in which fields, functions, PDFs, images, binaries, or any other type of data is neatly organized and combined, while keeping single-document simplicity and portability.
+It is based on an "Everything as Data" model, in which fields, functions, PDFs, images, binaries, or any other type of data are neatly combined, while keeping single-document simplicity and portability.

 This provides many benefits:
 - Write data once, use it everywhere, in any format